DeltaFlyerLLC/SecretExpress/README.md

 https://www.gnu.org/licenses/agpl-3.0.en.html

-**Note: any deployment of this software that includes modifications of any kind, must explicity be open sourced and made publicly available under this same license.
-This has no exception.**
+**Note: Any deployment of this software over a network that includes modifications must explicitly be open sourced and made publicly available under this same license, in accordance with the AGPL's requirements.
+This applies when the modified software is distributed or used to provide network services."**

 The Affero General Public License (AGPL) is an open-source license that has a strong focus on network use of licensed software.
 Here's a summary of its key aspects: